Residence Life Handbook

 Mail

 Incoming mail will be placed in the residence hall mailboxes.
 Students should pick up their own mail.
 A notice of packages too large to fit in the mailboxes will be placed in your personal mailbox.
-The packages can then be picked up at the Residence Life/mailroom during the posted pick-up times.
+The packages can then be picked up from Residence Life during the posted pick-up times.

 • In the event that a package is not labeled appropriately with identifiable information, it will be returned to sender.